No, this was not an urge that I had felt before.

 And this was never about “salvation by works”.

-When we throw out the priesthood as merely an image for Jesus’ death on the cross, perhaps adding a footnote that it’s also an image for the church, but just leaving it as an image (or, worse, seeing it as something abolished rather than fulfilled) then we make a big mistake.
+We make a big mistake when we throw out the Levitical priesthood as merely an image for Jesus’ death on the cross, perhaps adding a footnote that it’s also an image for the church.
+We make a mistake writing off the priesthood as just an old image (or, worse, seeing it as something abolished rather than fulfilled).

-The priesthood was a model for us to understand the ministry of reconciliation that Paul writes about in 2 Corinthians 5 – and it is part of what Tom Wright refers to as “God’s-plan-through-Israel-for-the-world”.
+The priesthood was a live-action model for us to understand the ministry of reconciliation that Paul writes about in 2 Corinthians 5.
+More than that though, it was part of what Tom Wright refers to as “God’s-plan-through-Israel-for-the-world”.

 Read that again if you need to because this phrase is going to come up time and time again: